 Quilting and bag making for me is more than a hobby.
 It is a world of passion, art and self-expression.

 Sometimes I get the opportunity to go through my quilts and bags, organize them, and take them to a guild or group that has asked me to speak.
-There, I tell the story of each one of them, all the while encouraging others to express themselves through quilting and sewing.
+There, I tell the story of each one of them, all the while encouraging others to express themselves through quilting.

-Since I discovered the world of design I have never looked back.
-I’ve created a good many quilt patterns but more recently have found a new niche – bag design.
+Since I discovered the world of pattern design I have never looked back.
+I’ve created a good many quilt patterns, bag patterns and lots of home décor items like runners and pillows.

-Although my business began as a hobby it is now a full fledged operation with a line of patterns, and my own line of bag hardware, bag zippers and notions to support bag makers.
+Although my business began as a hobby it is now a full-fledged operation with our shop, the ABQ Sewing Studio, my Among Brenda’s Quilts line of patterns, and my own line of bag hardware, bag zippers and notions to support bag makers.

-As well, I hold trunk shows and classes.
-I teach others how to make bags in person and with online video classes.
-I have even traveled as far away as China to teach and speak!
+As well, (when possible) I hold in-person trunk shows and classes.
+I teach others how to make bags and quilts in person.
+I also have an online video class site called Make Bags With Brenda.
+I have even traveled as far away as China to teach others there about quilting here!